Skip to Main Content

 Provides point-of-care drug information from 13 clinical databases and 4 clinical applications.
 Databases include Lexi-Drugs, Pediatric Lexi-Drugs, and Geriatric Lexi-Drugs as well as Clinician's Guides to Diagnosis, Internal Medicine and Laboratory Medicine.
 Clinical Applications include drug interactions, tablet & capsule identification, medical calculations and patient advisory leaflets.

 Facts & Comparisons eAnswers This link opens in a new window

 Provides information on drugs, drug interactions, natural medicines and drug news updates, and also contains handouts for patient education, counseling, and drug therapy management.

-Contains detailed, structured reviews by groups of experts in over 40 clinical specialties who authoritatively review hundreds of studies on topics in their specialty, select those that meet strict EBM criteria, and perform "meta-analyses" when possible on all the included studies (to search for more Evidence Based Medicine Resources also try the EBM Reviews database).
+Contains detailed, structured reviews by groups of experts in over 40 clinical specialties who authoritatively review hundreds of studies on topics in their specialty, select those that meet strict EBM criteria, and perform "meta-analyses" when possible on all the included studies.

 Is a registry of federally and privately supported clinical trials conducted in the United States and around the world.
 ClinicalTrials.gov gives you information about a trial's purpose, who may participate, locations, and phone numbers for more details.